EXCLUSIVE-Actavis plans new merger approach for Allergan -sources

 There has been no formal engagement between the two companies yet, the sources said, asking not to be named because the matter is not public.

-Allergan, while fighting off Valeant's advances, did not reach out to other alternative buyers and instead focused on identifying opportunities for revenue growth and cost cuts internally.
-But it is aware of competing interest from other drugmakers, particularly from Actavis, the sources said.

-The emergence of Actavis as a serious rival suitor adds another twist to the months-long takeover battle between Valeant and Allergan.
-The Canadian drugmaker's bid already has attracted controversy because it is backed by activist investor Ackman, leading to a legal challenge from Allergan which has accused the two parties of insider trading.

-Shares of Allergan ended 1.7 percent higher at $186.20 on the New York Stock Exchange after rising more than 3 percent on the news, valuing the company at more than $55 billion.
-Actavis closed at $243.39 for a market capitalization of roughly $64 billion.
+Shares of Allergan closed at $186.20 on the New York Stock Exchange, valuing the company at nearly $54 billion.
+Actavis which closed at $243.39, has a market capitalization of roughly $64.5 billion.

-Shares of Valeant fell 2.5 percent, putting the value of its existing cash and stock offer for Allergan at $175.94 per share, or $52.8 billion based on shares outstanding.
+Valeant's existing cash and stock offer for Allergan is valued at $178.60 per share as of Monday's closing price, or $53.6 billion based on shares outstanding.

-Analysts have an average price target of around $200 per share for Allergan, with the price ranging from $174 to $240 per share, according to a Thomson Reuters poll of 16 analysts.

 Representatives for Allergan and Actavis declined to comment.